ToshioCP/Gtk4-tutorial/src/sec8.src.md

   - `typedef struct {GtkTextViewClass parent_class; } TfeTextViewClass;`
 - These declarations tell us that TfeTextView and TfeTextViewClass are C structures.
 "TfeTextView" has two meanings, class name and C structure name.
-The C structure TfeTextView is called object.
+The C structure TfeTextView is called an instance.
-Similarly, TfeTextViewClass is called class.
+Similarly, TfeTextViewClass is called a class.
 - Declare the structure `_TfeTextView`.
 The underscore is necessary.
 The first member is the parent object (C structure).
 Notice this is not a pointer but the object itself.
-The second member and after are members of the child object.
+The second member and later are members of the child object.
 TfeTextView structure has a pointer to a GFile instance as a member.
 - `G_DEFINE_FINAL_TYPE` macro.
 The arguments are the child object name in camel case, lower case with underscore and parent object type (prefix)\_TYPE\_(module).
 This macro is mainly used to register the new class to the type system.
-Type system is a base system of GObject.
+The type system is a base system of GObject.
 Every class has its own type.
 The types of GObject, GtkWidget and TfeTextView are `G_TYPE_OBJECT`, `GTK_TYPE_WIDGET` and `TFE_TYPE_TEXT_VIEW` respectively.
 For example, `TFE_TYPE_TEXT_VIEW` is a macro and it is expanded to a function `tfe_text_view_get_type()`.